 With fellowship support from the W. E. B. Du Bois Institute at Harvard University, the Harry Ransom Center at the University of Texas at Austin, and other major research libraries, Sheehan is writing a second book that examines the prolific references to race in photographic humor, from 1839 to present.
 The objects of this study include comic photographs, graphic satire, popular literature, and contemporary art in which photographic processes express ideas about blackness and whiteness.
 While much of this humor originated in or makes reference to the United States, Sheehan traces its circulation and interpretation across the Atlantic and to the farthest reaches of the British Empire.

-She is at work on several other research and publication projects.
-These include two edited volumes, one on the writing of global and “other” histories of photography and another on new approaches to photography’s origins.
-She also has recent and forthcoming essays on popular images of the black in the US and Europe; writing about race in American art histories; the social politics of the photographic smile; vernacular digital photography; African American modernist Jacob Lawrence; and twentieth-century American photographer Mike Disfarmer.
+Sheehan has edited two collections of essays, one on the writing of global and “other” histories of photography (Photography, History, Difference, Dartmouth College Press, 2014) and another on new approaches to photography’s beginnings (Photography and Its Origins, Routledge, 2014, with Andres Zerivgon).
+She has recent and forthcoming essays on popular images of the black in the US and Europe; writing about race in American art histories; the social politics of the photographic smile; vernacular digital photography; African American modernist Jacob Lawrence; and twentieth-century American photographer Mike Disfarmer.
+For a list of publications please go to the Department of Art website.

 Interdisciplinary research has significantly shaped her teaching interests and practices.
 Her courses include explorations of American and African American art history, medicine and visual culture, and race and representation.
 Engaging with a broad range of visual forms – from high-status paintings to snapshots and new media – these courses emphasize the relationship between images and social history, identity formation, and popular culture.